 Yes, any child between ages of 10 and 14 years of age can volunteer, but must be accompanied by someone who is 18 years of age or older.
 This can be a family member, teacher, or another adult who will be responsible for that child during the time that he or she is volunteering.
-The designated adult will also need to submit a volunteer application and attend the mandatory training session.
+The designated adult will also need to submit a HRFP Online Volunteer Application and attend the mandatory training session.
 Children under ten may not be on the premises with you when you volunteer at the Food Pantry (for food distribution or maintenance).

 Is there any necessary training needed prior to volunteering?
 Is so, how do I register?

-Yes, all volunteers must attend an in-service training session, which are offered once per month (upcoming dates and times are listed in our Calendar of Events).
-The session lasts for 30-40 minutes and take place at the food pantry.
-Once you have completed the Volunteer Application, our Volunteer Coordinator Laura will call you to confirm your registration for the next training session and provide the date and time.
+Yes, all volunteers must attend an in-service training session, which are offered once per month.
+The session lasts for 30-40 minutes and take place via live Zoom meeting.
+Once you have completed the HRFP Online Volunteer Application, our Volunteer Coordinator Laura will call you to confirm your registration for the next training session and provide the date and time.
 For those who cannot make the scheduled training session, the Volunteer Coordinator will work with you to arrange another time for your training.

 What volunteer positions are available at the Haymarket Regional Food Pantry?

 There are many different volunteer opportunities, each with various time commitments, schedules and type of work:

-- Food Distribution: We have six shift volunteers that work Tuesday and Thursday during the evening hours from 6:00 p.m. – 8:00 p.m., and Saturday from 9:00 a.m. – 12;00 p.m.
-These volunteers prepare the food bins that are distributed to our clients that day.
+- Food Distribution: We have six to eight shift volunteers that work Monday through Thursday from 5:00 p.m. – 8:00 p.m., and Saturdays from 9:00 a.m. – 12:00 p.m.
+These volunteers gather items, assemble bags/carts of food, and give them to our clients.